 Brian received his Bachelor of Science degree summa cum laude in finance from Lehigh University School of Business and Economics in 1993.
 In 1996 and 1998, he earned his law degree cum laude from Temple University School of Law, and his LL.M. in Trial Advocacy, respectively.

 Brian devotes substantial hours to pro bono legal representation, and sits on the board of directors of America Responds with Love, a 501(c)(3) charitable organization, and the Former Director of the Schuylkill YMCA Board.
-Brian is involved in helping coach and assistant coach children's sports teams, is the solicitor for The North Schuylkill School District and a member of the PSBA (Pennsylvania School Board Association) in the Solicitors Division.
-He is also four-time recipient of the Pennsylvania Rising Star Super Lawyer award by Law & Politics, nominated to the Commonwealth’s top up-and-coming attorneys under the age of 40.
+Brian is involved in helping coach and assistant coach children's sports teams are the solicitor for The North Schuylkill School District and a member of the PSBA (Pennsylvania School Board Association) in the Solicitors Division.
+He is also a four-time recipient of the Pennsylvania Rising Star Super Lawyer award by Law & Politics, nominated to the Commonwealth’s top up-and-coming attorneys under the age of 40.
 Brian resides in Butler Township with his wife and three children.